thoughtspot/dev-workshop/workshop.md

 - Querying content
 - Version control

-Let's take a few minutes to explore the other REST APIs available to us in the ThoughtSpot UI.
-Navigate to the Rest API V2 playground in the ThoughtSpot UI Develop page.
+The best place to quickly explore the other REST APIs available to us, is in the ThoughtSpot UI.

+1. Navigate to the Rest API V2 playground in the ThoughtSpot UI's Develop page.
 [https://cap1slingshot.thoughtspot.cloud/#/develop/api/rest/playgroundV2_0](https://cap1slingshot.thoughtspot.cloud/#/develop/api/rest/playgroundV2_0)

-Take a second to explore the various calls availbe to us.
+2. Take a second to explore the various calls availbe to us.

-Now click on the API call called `Search Data` under the `Data` section.
+3. Click on the API call called `Search Data` under the `Data` section.
 This endpoint can be used to retrieve the result of a search query in JSON format.
 This requires three variables.

+4.
-Set the `query_string` equal to **[Revenue]** **[Product Category]** Set the `logical_table_identifier` to **4598e2bf-5d86-4892-84dc-a9686eb5a8ac**.
+ - Set the `query_string` equal to **[Revenue]** **[Product Category]**
+ - Set the `logical_table_identifier` to **4598e2bf-5d86-4892-84dc-a9686eb5a8ac**.
 This is the ID of our Retail Banking worksheet.
-Set the `data_format` to **Compact**
+ - Set the `data_format` to **Compact**

-Click **Try it Out** in the bottom right hand corner and explore the resulting dataset.
+5. Click **Try it Out** in the bottom right hand corner and explore the resulting dataset.

+You should see something like this:

 ![C20-rest-playground](images/C20-rest-playground.png)

+## Create an Answer Select Menu.
+Duration: 0:10:00

+Searching by itself is great, but you will also want to save and re-visit your searches later.
+A saved search is called an **Answer** and we can load answers using the same search component we just created by specifying an `answerId`.
+As we did with the liveboard, we could find a hardcoded ID through the developer playground.
+But in this case we want to make it more dynamic, so let's create a new select component that will allow a user to choose from a list of all of the answers that they have saved.

 ### Create an AnswerSelect component